mautic/developer-documentation-new/README.md

 ## Contributing 🤝

-All kinds of contributions are encouraged.
-For complete information on how to contribute to the Mautic developer documentation (new) repository, please read the [Contributing Guidelines](.github/CONTRIBUTING.md).
+Mautic actively encourages all kinds of contributions.
+For complete information on how to contribute to the Mautic developer documentation repository, please read the [Contributing Guidelines](.github/CONTRIBUTING.md).

-All contributors are required to abide by our [Code of Conduct](https://mautic.org/code-of-conduct/).
+All contributors must abide by the Mautic [Code of Conduct](https://mautic.org/code-of-conduct/).

 ## Contributors ✨